 My name is Henrietta Sowo Bassey.
-I was born and raised in Sierra Leone, but migrated to the United States in 1986.
+I was born and raised in Sierra Leone, but emigrated to the United States in 1986.
 I am married with three children and have over 25 years of experience in the medical field as a registered nurse.
 I am also a Certified Autism Specialist (CAS) and a certified behavior technician.

 Our second child, Edrissa Bassey JR, (affectionately known as Junior), was born in Ventura, California, in the United States of America in 1990.
 He weighed 10 lbs 10 oz and was a beautiful healthy baby boy.

 I breastfed him for nine months, he crawled at five months and walked at nine months.
 He was active and lively, and doing well, until he started attending a daycare center at Oxnard college in 1992.
 That’s where our story begins.

 The staff at the daycare noticed that he was not socializing with the other children, and was very aggressive when programs or routines were changed.
 He was not producing any speech sounds, and liked to play by himself.